anettrolikova/planett/index.md

 #### Non Crypto
 If you're looking for something simple to read in the morning or looking for simple yet educational newsletter [Empty Your Cup](https://emptyyourcup.substack.com/) does it wonder:)
-If you're looking for something more smarter, technology oriented then [Excavations](https://liamp.substack.com/) are great.
-The same guy has [Nothing but Words](https://adolos.substack.com/) newsletter too, both are pretty interesting and I do recommend to subscribe to both of them :)
+If you're looking for something more smarter, technology oriented then [Excavations](https://liamp.substack.com/) are great and also [Nothing but Words](https://adolos.substack.com/) newsletter too, both are pretty interesting and I do recommend to subscribe to both of them :)

 ### Articles & Books
-- Miindfulness, Productivity, Learning and other topics.
+- Mindfulness, Productivity, Learning and other topics.
 Simple to read, great, educative style [Ness Labs](https://nesslabs.com/best)
 - My fav book lately was [Manna: Two Visions of Humanity's Future by Marshall Brain](https://www.goodreads.com/book/show/13559843-manna)
 - I share articles that I read to my [Tumbr](https://anettrolikova.tumblr.com/) where you can find them summed up
 - I do have [GoodReads](https://www.goodreads.com/user/show/119680987-anett-rolikova) account where I share books I'm reading